What is BREEAM certification and how is it related to EU Taxonomy?

 While BREEAM certification and the EU Taxonomy both address environmental sustainability, they are not directly related or equivalent.
 BREEAM certification focuses specifically on the environmental performance of buildings and is used to assess the sustainability of new construction projects and existing buildings that are undergoing major renovations.
 The EU Taxonomy, on the other hand, is a broader classification system that applies to a wide range of sectors, including construction, and is used to assess the environmental sustainability of different types of economic activities.

 As a result, achieving BREEAM certification alone may not necessarily be enough to comply with the EU Taxonomy.
 However, achieving BREEAM certification can demonstrate a building's commitment to sustainability and may help to meet some of the requirements of the EU Taxonomy.
 In addition, the EU Taxonomy and BREEAM report may be used in combination to assess the environmental sustainability of a construction project.
+This guide of making an European Taxonomy report will help you get started.

 Also, it is observed that under some schemes, the alignment percentage is quite high, which can translate into a decrease in the documentation to be submitted.
 Moreover, for construction and real estate companies, carrying out the EU taxonomy scoring can translate into additional credits in BREEAM projects under the Norwegian standard.